CLucasrodrigues22/challengerAPI/README.md

 ### Requirements

-#### To run go oportunities api on your machine, it must meet the following requirements:
+#### To run challengerAPI on your machine, it must meet the following requirements:

 - [PHP 8.3](https://www.php.net/downloads)